NdroidXx/Image-Captioning/README.md

 # Image-Captioning

-The project uses pre-trained models from hugging face to generate captions for the image provided by the uesr.
+The project uses pre-trained models from hugging face to generate captions for the image provided by the user.

 ## The Models Used Are:
 - ViT + GPT-2 : https://huggingface.co/nlpconnect/vit-gpt2-image-captioning